Rajbandi/LiskSharp/README.md

 - API facade for Lisk peer level api (/peer/*) (partial, see underdevelopment and roadmap)

 # Lisk api
 Every Lisk node provides 2 api's.
-Use these api's facade to connect to any Lisk node in the network and retrieve data.
+Use LiskSharp api's facade to connect to any Lisk node in the network with simple calls and retrieve data.

 1. Public api (/api/*)
 2. Peer api (/peer/*)